openzipkin/zipkin-js/README.md

 ### Notes

-* AppVeyor is currently broken and ignored.
+\* AppVeyor is currently broken and ignored.
 PR welcome from those with Windows boxes.

-## Publishing

-If you are a user waiting for a merged feature to get released, nag us on the related pull request or [gitter](https://gitter.im/openzipkin/zipkin).

-The actual publish process is easy: Log in to npm with the `openzipkin` user.
-Then, run `npm run lerna-publish`.

 ### Debugging